 Teacher Rely Rodriguez, a former principal and Paaralang Pinoy's Cultural Coordinator, provides training to the teachers at a summer workshop, during which teachers review the past year's lessons and prepare lessons for the coming year.
 The teachers also meet face-to-face a few times during the year to plan specific events, but most of the coordinating is done via email.
 Teaching is not so onerous, because the teachers teach a class by themselves only about once a month.
-The teachers contribute their various professional backgrounds and talents to the school.
+The teachers to the school.